 Protests in Catalonia over crackdown on banned independence vote

-BARCELONA: Demonstrators hit the streets of Barcelona on Friday (Sep 22) for a third day of protests against the Spanish authorities' crackdown on preparations for a banned independence referendum in Catalonia.
+BARCELONA: Demonstrators hit the streets of Barcelona on Friday (Sep 22) for a third day of protests against the Spanish authorities' crackdown on preparations for a banned independence referendum in Catalonia that has divided the region.

 Some 2,000 people, many draped in red and yellow Catalan independence flags, gathered outside a court on the outskirts of Barcelona where six Catalan government officials, who were detained on Wednesday, were summoned for questioning.